svelte-tiny-query Svelte Themes

 The Query

 A query is an abstraction for loading and caching data.
 It consists of a loading function which produces some data, and a unique key which identifies that data.
-Queries expose their reactive data, error, and loading state, along with a refetch function.
+Queries expose their reactive data, error, and loading state, along with a reload function.

 Svelte Tiny Query uses Svelte 5's $state to cache all states of all queries, indexed by their keys.
 When you use a query, you are essentially getting reactive access to a small part of the global cache based on the current key.